Charles Pooter

 Charles Pooter is a fictional character, the supposed author and leading character of George and Weedon Grossmith's comic novel The Diary of a Nobody (1892).
 Pooter is a middle-aged and middle-class clerk in the City of London, with ideas above his station.
 Apart from taking himself very seriously, he is an extreme example of self-importance, with the unhappy result that he is much snubbed by those he considers beneath him.
-He has a wife called Carrie and a son called Lupin, the latter unsuitably engaged to the distressingly inferior Daisy Mutlar.
+He has a wife called Carrie (Née Lupin) and a son called William Lupin Pooter, the latter unsuitably engaged to the distressingly inferior Daisy Mutlar.